c3333/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="is_auto_selection"></a><a name="is_auto_selection"></a>is_auto_selection

-Ruft einen booleschen Wert ab, der angibt, ob die Laufzeit automatisch einen geeigneten Beschleuniger auswählt, wenn die accelerator_view an eine [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each)übergeben wird.
+Ruft einen booleschen Wert ab, der angibt, ob die Laufzeit automatisch eine entsprechende Zugriffstaste auswählt, wenn die accelerator_view an einen [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each)-Wert übermittelt wird.

 ### <a name="syntax"></a>Syntax